-What screening is
+What is screening?

-Screening means testing people for early stages of an illness before they have any symptoms.
+Screening means testing people for early stages of a disease before they have any symptoms.
 For screening to be useful the tests:

-- must be reliable at picking up the illness
+- need to be reliable at picking up cancers

 - overall must do more good than harm to people taking part

-No national lung cancer screening programme available
+Why there is no national lung cancer screening programme

 There is no national screening programme for lung cancer in the UK.
 This is because:

 - it isn't clear that screening everyone saves lives from lung cancer